oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - data_type_name: represents the mandatory symbolic name of the data type as a string.

-- version_number: represents the optional TOSCA version number for the data type.

-- datatype_description: represents the optional description for the data type.

-- existing_type_name: represents the optional name of a valid TOSCA primitive type or data type this new data type derives from.
+- existing_type_name: represents the optional name of a valid TOSCA built-in type or data type from which this new data type derives.

 - validation_clause: represents the optional validation clause that must evaluate to True for values of this data type to be valid.